katelyn98/katelyn98.github.io/scripts/wedding_rsvp_google_sheet_setup.md

 # Wedding RSVP Google Sheet Setup

-This setup keeps your custom RSVP page and sends each response into one Google Sheet with three tabs:
+This setup keeps your custom RSVP page and sends each response into one Google Sheet with four tabs:

+- `Invites`: private guest list used for phone lookup (not stored in GitHub)
 - `Responses`: every RSVP submission
 - `Summary`: live totals for ceremony, reception, full accepts, partials, declines, and dietary notes, based on the latest RSVP for each phone number
 - `Dietary`: only the latest responses with notes or dietary restrictions